 Who knew that bald eagles prefer to nest in a Big Maple?

-M’s starter James Paxton, whose nickname is Big Maple for his 6-foot-4 frame and Canadian ancestry, was standing in left field as the national anthem was being played when a bald eagle, brought in for a ceremonial flight over Target Field, mistook the left-hander for his handler.
+M’s starter James Paxton, whose nickname is Big Maple for his 6-foot-4 frame and Canadian heritage, was standing in left field as the American national anthem was being played when a bald eagle, brought in for a ceremonial flight over Target Field, mistook the left-hander for his handler.

 “I guess the eagle knew I was Canadian.
 I don’t know.
 But it came for me,” Paxton said.